rev-net/memo/pitch.md

 Anyone is welcome, though we want to especially encourage partners who want to help with growth strategies and could see themselves using revnets in other areas of their portfolio.
 We (folks from around the Juicebox community) are about to deploy Juicebox v4 and the first [cohort of production revnets](#examples-of-revnets).
 We're looking for partners who believe in the mission, believe in the team, and can help make this launch chapter successful.

-We want to invite both token-confortable people to interact directly from their favorite EVM blockchain, and token-curious people to interact through RRG.
+We want to invite both token-comfortable people to interact directly from their favorite EVM blockchain, and token-curious people to interact through RRG.

 ### Roadmap